sinonjreetz92omf/rails/guides/source/active_support_structured_events.md

 Framework Hooks (Structured Events Emitted by Rails)
 ----------------------------------------------------

 Rails emits structured events across the framework covering controllers, jobs, database activity, caching, mailing, streaming, and more.
+Below you can find a list of these events and their payloads.

 ### Action Controller